 Photos courtesy of Bodegas F. Rubio

 One of the best things about living in San Diego is the proximity to Baja California.
 Within 30 minutes you can be in frenetic Tijuana, bursting with excellent restaurants and a vibrant arts and culture scene.
 Just two hours away lies Valle de Guadalupe, Mexico’s premier wine region.
-The valley has design hotels, farm-to-table restaurants and, of course, wineries.
-The wines are known for having a salted-plum taste.
-To me, the reds come across as being salty and tannic.
-They make my lips purse and I don’t find them to be particularly nuanced.
-I’m happy to report that increasingly, I am finding wines that I really like.
-One winery in Valle de Guadalupe that I believe produces extremely high quality wines is Bodegas F. Rubio.
+The valley has design hotels, farm-to-table restaurants and more than 150 wineries making a diverse arrange of wines from methode chamenoise sparking wines to deep and tannic reds.
+To me, the red wines come across as having an overly salty taste but, increasingly, I am finding wines that I really like.
+One winery in Valle de Guadalupe that I believe produces extremely high quality red and white wines is Bodegas F. Rubio.

 The family-owned winery began as a retirement plan in the mid 2000s.
 The Rubio’s planned to grow grapes and sell them.
 They planted Cabernet Sauvignon, Merlot and Malbec in their clay loam soil.
 After several years, cousin Alberto Rubio, who had worked as a winemaker at Mogor Badan, convinced them to build a winery.
 They invested in high quality equipment and began making their own wines which they started selling in 2014.